coderholic/pyradio/docs/packaging.md

 2. New recordings and titles logs will be saved in the new default location you have provided.

-This means that your users will eventaually have to **manually** move the files from *~/pyradio-recordings* to the new location.
+This means that your users will eventually have to **manually** move the files from *~/pyradio-recordings* to the new location.

 If this is acceptable for you, and you have a way to inform your users about it, go no and